About arc42

 WebApp

-Container deployed on the Docker Host, connected to the internal Docker network.
+Container deployed on the Docker Host, serving the React SPA.

 Users Service